DJ LeMahieu Preview, Player Props: Yankees vs. Royals

-On Friday, DJ LeMahieu (.237 slugging percentage in past 10 games, with zero homers) and the New York Yankees face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+The New York Yankees, including DJ LeMahieu (.237 slugging percentage in past 10 games, including zero homers), take on starter Steven Cruz and the Kansas City Royals at Kauffman Stadium, Saturday at 7:10 PM ET.

 Sportsbook Promo Codes